The Worried Lover: Provenance and dating

 The earliest known owner of The Worried Lover was the Abbé Pierre-Maurice Haranger (ca. 1655–1735), canon of the Saint-Germain-l'Auxerrois who was one of Watteau's closest friends, inheriting a large number of the artist's drawings on his death.
 In 1729, the painting was published by Edme-François Gersaint as an etching made by Pierre-Alexandre Aveline; Aveline also etched another Watteau painting owned by the Abbé Haranger, The Dreamer.
 Though the prints don't mention the Abbé's ownership, Pierre-Jean Mariette confirms that in his manuscripts, and so does the fact that as part of the Recueil Jullienne, The Worried Lover and The Dreamer were printed on the same sheet.
-Given the appearance in the Recueil Jullienne and shared provenance, some authors considered both paintings to be pendants; in contrary to that point, Pierre Rosenberg stated that these were likely brought together in the Abbé's collection.
-It has also been presumed that The Worried Lover was no. 33 in the Abbé Haranger's inventory published in 1985, though the overall vagueness of the inventory makes that description elusive.
+Given the appearance in the Recueil Jullienne and shared provenance, some authors considered both paintings to be pendants; contrary to that point, Pierre Rosenberg stated that these were likely brought together in the Abbé's collection.
+It has also been presumed that The Worried Lover was no. 33 in Abbé Haranger's inventory published in 1985, though the overall vagueness of the inventory makes that description elusive.

 In the 1780s, The Worried Lover resurfaced in the collection of Antoine Claude Chariot (1733-1815), the commissaire-priseur du Châtelet; along with another Watteau painting in the Chariot collection, The Chord, it was lot 44 sold at auction for 221 livres in January 1788 to the painter and art dealer Jean-Baptiste-Pierre Lebrun (1748-1813), the husband of the prominent portrait painter Élisabeth Vigée Le Brun.
 Lebrun didn't keep the pair for long; he put it on sale in November 1791, only to have them bought back for 132 livres.
 The pair appeared as lot 25 at a later auction in February 1792, before resurfacing in the mid-19th century as part of the collection of Marquis André Joseph Maison (1798–1869), son of the prominent general and diplomat Nicolas Joseph Maison.
-Part of that collection, it was then bought in 1868 by Henri d'Orléans, Duke of Aumale, the fifth son of King Louis Philippe I, during his English exile; upon his return to France, the Duke of Aumale hung it in the salle Caroline of his château de Chantilly, where it remains as part of the Musée Condé collection.
+Part of that collection was then bought in 1868 by Henri d'Orléans, Duke of Aumale, the fifth son of King Louis Philippe I, during his English exile; upon his return to France, the Duke of Aumale hung it in the salle Caroline of his château de Chantilly, where it remains as part of the Musée Condé collection.